hasura/learn-graphql/tutorials/frontend/remix-firebase/tutorial-site/content/hasura-backend/1-add-spacex-graphql-remote-schema.md

 ---
 title: "Connect to the SpaceX GraphQL API"
-metaTitle: "Connect to the SpaceX GraphQL API | Remix Firebase Hasura Tutorial"
+metaTitle: "Connect to the SpaceX GraphQL API | Remix Fullstack GraphQL Tutorial"
 metaDescription: "Using Hasura's remote schema feature we connect to the SpaceX GraphQL API"
 ---